barbaradalmaso/JHU-Genomic-Data-Science/1. Introduction To Genomic Technologies/Quiz 4.md

 * The raw data
 * All of these options
 ```
 Answer: All of these options
 ```

 ## Question 2
 Which of the following should be included in data tidying recipes?
 * Pre­processed data
 * Units of variables
-* Version numbers for software
+* Explicit step-by-step instructions
 * Power calculations
 ```
-Answer: Pre­processed data
+Answer: Explicit step-by-step instructions
 ```

 ## Question 3